ApolloAuto/apollo/docs/howto/how_to_add_a_new_camera_detector_algorithm.md

     }
     ```

-3. If you create a new `.pt` instead of using `obstacle.pt` given in step one， you have also to modify `modules/perception/production/conf/perception/camera/fusion_camera_detection_component.pb.txt`.
+3. If you create a new `*.pt` instead of using `obstacle.pt` given in step one， you also have to modify `modules/perception/production/conf/perception/camera/fusion_camera_detection_component.pb.txt`.
 The corresponding `proto` file is `modules/perception/onboard/proto/fusion_camera_detection_component.proto`：

     ```protobuf
     camera_obstacle_perception_conf_dir : "/apollo/modules/perception/production/conf/perception/camera"